 Veterans and mesothelioma: understanding the asbestos connection

 Up to 90% of mesothelioma cases are directly caused by asbestos, a natural mineral that was used in manufactured goods throughout the 20th century.
-Asbestos was extremely popular in the manufacturing of building materials, as its exceptional physical properties lent its use creating a product that was highly resistant to extreme heat, fire and other destructive occurrences.
+Asbestos was extremely popular in the manufacturing of building materials, as its exceptional physical properties lent its use creating a product that was highly resistant to extreme heat, fire, and other destructive occurrences.
 As such, the U.S. military constructed just about every structure they could from as many asbestos-produced materials as possible.

-It was used on army bases, in marine camps, all over jets flown by the air force and sometimes from the top to the bottom of navy ships.
+It was used on army bases, in marine camps, all over jets flown by the air force, and sometimes from the top to the bottom of navy ships.
 In fact, the U.S. navy at one time had a mandate in place for the use of asbestos over any other building materials for its ships and shipyards.

 Delayed diagnosis: why so many veterans with mesothelioma find out too late

 Mesothelioma symptoms are notoriously easy to ignore.
 Many people do not heed the early warning signs of the disease, simply because they are so common to other minor conditions.
-Coughing, wheezing and a horse voice can all be indicative of an allergy attack or a chest cold—most people will not immediately associate such seemingly negligible symptoms with a fatal form of cancer.
+Coughing, wheezing and a hoarse voice can all be indicative of an allergy attack or a chest cold—most people will not immediately associate such seemingly negligible symptoms with a fatal form of cancer.

 Time and place: indicators that you could be a veteran with mesothelioma

 Although there is seldom any way to know after the fact whether or not you were among the thousands of vets who experienced asbestos exposure, there are some indicators that may suggest that you were one of the parties most likely to be at risk.